shahar111/ATM-MiniProject/README.md

 - I didn't know how to test the application.

 ### Assumptions
-- If the call withdraw or deposit has a negative amount, return an error.
+- For withdrawals on a non-existing account you return an error.
-- If the user attempts to deposit/get-balance on an unexisting account, the databse create the new account ith initial balance of 0.
-- If the user attempts to withdraw on an unexisting account, return error.
+- For deposit or balance check on a non-existing account, it auto-creates the account.

 ---